Learning and Teaching in Higher Education (LTHE)

 This module is designed to help you design, implement and evaluate approaches to learning and teaching using communication and information technologies.
 This 30 credit M level validated module is suitable for both new and existing teaching colleagues, and definitely does not require extensive technological expertise!
 Participants design their own ELT project in an area of interest to them, and are encouraged and supported in their development.
-Have a look at the ELT Website for further details or contact Jon Yorke.
+Have a look at the educationaldevelopment for further details or contact Jon Yorke.

 Integrated Masters Programme